Alfa Romeo Giulietta (2010): Marketing, sponsorship and motorsport

 In 2015, the Italian tuning garage Romeo Ferraris started to work, without the marques help, in the Alfa Romeo Giulietta to race in TCR International Series, appearing under the banner of Mulsanne Racing, with Michela Cerruti for the first two races of the 2016 season.
 They returned in the 5th round in Salzburgring with second car for Petř Fulín and a new colour scheme, staying in the championship until the end of the year with two cars.
 For 2016 season, the engine was tuned for 330 PS.

 In 2017, Davit Kajaia and Dusan Borković joined forces with Romeo Ferraris and raced the full TCR-season as GE-Force, taking three victories in Georgia, Bahrain and Salzburgring.

 In 2018, mostly because WTCC and TCR Internacional became one, the team Mulsanne Racing entered the World Touring Car Cup (WTCR) with two Alfa Romeo Giulietta QV for the two Alfa Romeo legends Gianni Morbidelli, which raced until Vila Real being replaced by Kevin Ceccon (who scored a race win in Suzuka), and Fabrizio Giovanardi, who was replaced in the Suzuka round by Luigi "Gigi" Ferrara (2nd overall in TCR Italy 2018).
 For 2018 season, the car produced over 350 PS.

 For the 2019 season, the car received a major aerodynamic upgrade being renamed as "Alfa Romeo Giulietta Veloce".
 Team Mulsanne maintained Ceccon and hired Ma Qing Hua (ex-Formula E and WTCC driver).
 Alongside the World Cup cars, Romeo Ferraris will have about 8–10 Giuliettas racing in TCR Italy, UK, US, Australia and China.

 In 2020 the Team Mulsanne car driven by Jean-Karl Vernay entered into the World Touring Car Cup finished 3rd in the Championship overall and won the WTCR Trophy as the highest car without factory support.

-In Jan 2022 it won the TCR section of the Michelin Pilot Challenge race in Daytona USA.
+In January 2022, it won the TCR category of the Michelin Pilot Challenge race at Daytona International Speedway.
+KMW Motorsports would continue to field the Giulietta in the series until 2025, the year in which its homologation expired.